amantumalaikatihi/Hostinger/README.md

 [![Coupon Button](https://raw.githubusercontent.com/amantumalaikatihi/Hostinger/refs/heads/main/coupon_button_163556.jpg)](https://www.hostinger.com/in?REFERRALCODE=OFFER20APPLY)

-## Hostinger Web Hosting Coupon Code (20% Off)
+## Hostinger Coupon Code (2026): Get 20% Extra OFF on Web Hosting
-Get [Hostinger Premium Web Hosting Coupon Code to unlock up to 75% off on hosting plans plus an extra 20% discount](https://www.hostinger.com/in?REFERRALCODE=OFFER20APPLY) automatically applied at checkout for new users, bringing the effective price down to around ₹119 per month, while also getting premium features like a free domain for 1 year, free SSL certificate, support for multiple websites, weekly or daily backups depending on the plan, and 24/7 live chat support, making it one of the most affordable and value-packed web hosting solutions in India for beginners, bloggers, and growing online businesses.
+Use the latest [Hostinger Coupon Code (2026) to get an extra 20% discount on your hosting purchase](https://www.hostinger.com/in?REFERRALCODE=OFFER20APPLY).
+New users can combine this coupon with Hostinger's ongoing discounts of up to 75% OFF, making Premium Web Hosting available at an even lower effective price.
+Depending on the plan and current promotion, you'll also receive premium benefits such as a free domain for the first year, free SSL certificate, hosting for multiple websites, weekly or daily backups, a user-friendly hosting control panel, and 24/7 customer support.
+If you're launching a blog, portfolio, business website, or online store, this coupon helps you maximize savings while getting reliable web hosting.

 ## Hostinger 20% WordPress Hosting Discount + Free Domain
 Get [Hostinger Coupon Code advantage by combining an instant 20% extra discount on WordPress hosting plans](https://www.hostinger.com/in?REFERRALCODE=OFFER20APPLY) with a free domain for the first year, making it one of the most cost-effective ways to launch a website in 2026.
 Most users don’t realize that Hostinger’s pricing already includes a major auto-applied discount at checkout, and when paired with eligible WordPress plans, new users can unlock additional savings that significantly reduce overall hosting costs.
 This makes it especially valuable for beginners, bloggers, and small business owners who want premium WordPress performance without paying full price, while still enjoying essential features like free SSL, fast loading servers, and one-click WordPress installation.